The Lady of Heaven: Post-releaseThe Lady of Heaven received a generally negative reception from critics, attracting a score of 17% on Rotten Tomatoes.

-Despite being released first in the United States in December 2021, after less than a week since its international release on June 3, 2022, the film has proved to be a financial failure internationally, pulling a little over $70,000 - a fraction of its $15 million production budget.
+Despite being released first in the United States in December 2021, after less than a week since its international release on 3 June 2022, the film proved to be a financial failure internationally, pulling a little over $70,000 - a fraction of its $15 million production budget.

 Beatrice Loayza of The New York Times, called the film "a mechanical history lesson riddled with clichés".
 Loayza also questioned the casting of Denise Black, a white English actress, as the mother of an Iraqi soldier, before criticizing the smaller-than-expected role of Fatima in the movie.
 Dennis Schwartz gave the movie a grade of C and wrote: "The filmmaker gives half a shout-out for his Islamic religion to go the non-violent route, but the storytelling is made up of plot points by rote, not completely convincing in its call for peace and is loaded with too many religious cliches".
 Loayza and Schwartz shared a common criticism: the movie showed the faces of holy figures like Muhammad, but it hid the face of the eponymous Fatima, around whom the story seemed to revolve less than others such as Ali.

 Zita Short of Keith Loves Movies countered this criticism with an explanation.
 Short asserted that there exists a tension between Fatima the human and Fatima the divine, making it "impossible to offer up a satisfactory rendering of Fatima as a human being".
 In turn, Fatima became a multilayered personality whose significance is primarily seen by her effects on everyone around her.
 Short went on to praise the movie's uniqueness by contrasting it with The Message as well as its grand and larger-than-life production design, but Short ultimately rated the movie 61/100.

 Roger Moore of Movie Nation gave the movie a rating of two out of four stars.
 While Moore appreciated the impressiveness of CGI and the movie's uniqueness in a sea of religious movies, Moore downplays the film thanks to poor transitions between many different scenes, a big focus on battles in early Islam that Moore thought contradicted the movie's message, and muddled storytelling caused by "the many obstacles the production had to get around distracted one and all to the extent that they somewhat botched the messaging".